 AUBURN NAMES NEW COLLEGE OF AGRICULTURE DEAN

-AUBURN, Ala. -- William Batchelor, head of the Department of Agricultural and Biological Engineering at Mississippi State University, has been named dean of Auburn University's College of Agriculture, succeeding Dr. Richard Guthrie, who is retiring as dean after more than 25 years of service to Auburn.
+William Batchelor, head of the Department of Agricultural and Biological Engineering at Mississippi State University, has been named dean of Auburn University's College of Agriculture.
+He succeeds Dr. Richard Guthrie, who is retiring as dean after more than 25 years.

 |Dr. William Batchelor|

-Batchelor also will assume the directorship of the Alabama Agricultural Experiment Station, pending approval by the Auburn University Board of Trustees at its June 18 meeting.
+Batchelor also will assume the directorship of the Alabama Agricultural Experiment Station.
 He will begin his appointment on July 15.